ido90/Rewards-Deterioration-Detection/README.md

 The attached notebook explains the structure of the required input data, and demonstrates how to use the code.
 A small sample of input dataset is available in the repo.
 The full datasets used for the paper contain ~1GB of data, and are available upon request.
+The code dependencies are Python 3, the standard scientific packages (numpy, scipy, matplotlib, pandas, seaborn), and PyTorch.

 This readme file summarizes the work and the main results.